Monopole and instanton effects in QCD: Introduction

 The spontaneous breaking of chiral symmetry causes interesting phenomena in the low energy of QCD~\cite{Nambu1, Nambu2, Goldstone1, Goldstone2, Gross1, Kugo1}.
 Once chiral symmetry spontaneously breaks, a massless pion, which is the NG (Nambu-Goldstone) boson, appears, and the chiral condensate, which is an order parameter of chiral symmetry breaking, obtains non-zero values.
 The quarks obtain small masses from the non-zero values of the chiral condensate.
 The pion decay constant is defined as the strength of the coupling constant between the NG boson and the axial-vector current.
-The pion would obtain the mass by supposing a partially conserved axial current (PCAC)~\cite{Weinberg1}.
+The pion obtains mass by supposing a partially conserved axial current (PCAC)~\cite{Weinberg1}.

-It would be surprising if these phenomena were explained well by models concerning the instanton~\cite{Belavi1, Dyakonov6, Shuryak2}.
+These phenomena are well explained by models concerning the instanton~\cite{Belavi1, Dyakonov6, Shuryak2}.
 In particular, the models demonstrate that the chiral condensate and the pion decay constant are estimated from the instanton vacuum and that instantons induce the breaking of the chiral symmetry~\cite{Dyakonov1, Dyakonov2, Dyakonov3, Dyakonov4}.